manelpuig/rUBot_mecanum_ws/Documentation/01_robot_setup.md

 ### **Create a custom Docker image**

-We first create a Docker_rubot folder where we:
+We first create a Docker folder where we:
 - Copy the rUBot_mecanum_ws
 - Install the Docker extension
 - Create a Dockerfile file to specify the image characteristics:
     - Image from arm64v8/ros:noetic
-    - install git, ros-noetic-rosserial, ros-noetic-rosserial-arduino, arduino with ros libraries, slam gmapping
+    - install all needed ros packages
-    - X11 libraries to allow graphical applications
+    - install X11 libraries to allow graphical applications
     - Optionally: Copy the rUBot_mecanum_ws to the /root/ folder and run "roslaunch rubot_mecanum_description rubot_bringup_hw_arduino.launch"
-- Create the Docker Image
+- Create the Docker Image (ros-noetic-rubot-mecanum) from the Dockerfile
 ````shell
 cd /home/ubuntu/Desktop/Docker
 sudo docker build -t ros-noetic-rubot-mecanum .